 I recently started recreating a couple of tutorials that I had previously done.
 It’s always great to see the progress of your work and compare the original to the more updated one.
 There were a lot of requests to recreate these tutorials from almost three years ago.
-I’m working with what I have now but, since I now know a little bit more about stock, I added higher quality stock than the one previously used.
+I’m working with what I have now, but since I now know more about stock, I added higher quality stock than the one previously used.

 Before starting any tutorials, I always show where I got the stock I used in the tutorials to make it easier for anyone to follow along.
-It’s important, when you download stock, to read about the licensing for the stock.
-For this tutorial, I didn’t have the original image of the model but I had them cut out which worked just fine.
+When you download stock, it's essential to read about the licensing for the stock.
+I didn’t have the original image of the model for this tutorial, but I had them cut out, which worked just fine.

 If you would like to see the full tutorial, you can sign up for the premium membership to get instant access to this tutorial and dozens more.

 When you’re adding all the stock images together, not everything will be the same size and proportion to each other.
-Before adjusting any images, it’s best to turn them into a smart filter to keep the resolution.
-Making sure that the proportions are even in the composite, makes the final image look more realistic.
+So before adjusting any images, it’s best to turn them into a smart filter to keep the resolution.
+Making sure that the proportions are even in the composite makes the final image look more realistic.

-Once I had all the stock images placed together, I started editing the colors in the image to give a darker and grungy look.
-Also, if you had really choppy water, you can get a water brush or overlays to create the look of splashes.
+Once I had all the stock images placed together, I started editing the images' colors to give a darker and grungy look.
+Also, if you have choppy water, you can get a water brush or overlays to create the look of splashes.

 Are you interested in the premium membership?
-Sign up today to get instant access to this tutorial and dozens more.
+Then, sign up today to get instant access to this tutorial and dozens more.

 The final edit I made was to add the rain.
-I added an overlay but you can also use a brush to add the rain.
-Keep in mind, that screen blend mode is the best for rain or snow overlays.
+I added an overlay, but you can also use a brush to add the rain.
+Remember that screen blend mode is the best for rain or snow overlays.